 2. Run maintenance on your Mac

-Running maintenance tasks on your Mac is a good way to solve lots of different problems on your Mac.
+Running maintenance tasks on your Mac is a good way to solve lots of different problems.
 Just like a house or a car, your Mac will benefit from regular maintenance and will run more smoothly for longer.
-Regular maintenance tasks include freeing up RAM, clearing purgeable disk space, reindexing Spotlight, and running macOS maintenance scripts.
-Maintenance scripts are UNIX scripts that are scheduled to run automatically during the night.
+Regular maintenance tasks include reindexing Spotlight, repairing disk permissions, flushing DNS cache, and managing login items and launch agents.
+If you never perform them, your Mac may be in such bad shape that mouse lagging will be one of the hardware issues you experience.

 Once you’ve installed it, follow the steps below to run maintenance: